Compliance Information

 Resolution of OCS's Commitment to Anti-Racism

 OCS's UCP is part of our governance documentation.
 A complaint is a written and signed statement alleging a violation of federal or state laws or regulations, which may include an allegation of unlawful discrimination, harassment, intimidation, or bullying.
 UCP complaints are regarding the violation of specific federal and state programs that use categorical funds.
-OCS's updated UCP is below and within our Parent/Student Handbook.
+OCS's UCP is also found within our Parent/Student Handbook.

 Harassment, Discrimination, Intimidation, and Bullying Policy